Easy Corporate Fundraising Ideas for Events

 A Silly Auction is a great way to get everyone to contribute.

 Ask your employees and/or guests to donate something to the charity auction.
-This could be anything from food, concert tickets to old playing cards… During the event, get someone to auction off the items.
-Don’t be afraid to encourage silly bidding amounts as everything will go to charity.
+This could be anything from food, concert tickets or even a bottle of wine… During the event, get someone to auction off the items.
+Don’t be afraid to encourage silly bidding amounts, as everything will go to charity.

 As a variation, you can also “auction” skills.
 For example, an employee could host a Photoshop course and auction off the available seats.
 It’s a win-win for everyone.